Skip to content

 IMG_1492

-Self examining seagulls.
-You are pretty – don’t worry
+Self-examining seagulls.
+You are pretty – don’t worry.

 IMG_4513

-So what is actually the story behind portwine?
-It is stronger and sweeter to be more durable during long ship journey’s.
-One day an englishman came to Porto, liked the local wine and took a bottle as souvenir to England.
-It turned out to be a hit and englishmen – being englishmen – did start to settle down in Porto and make businesses out the production and shipping of the wine.
-Now this small local tradition became truly global.
-By the way you can visit these distilleries – like the above Sandeman – and taste all the wines!
-The 10 years old Sandeman was my personal favorite
+So, what is actually the story behind Portwine?
+It is firmer and sweeter to be more durable during long ship journeys.
+One day, an Englishman came to Porto, liked the local wine, and took a bottle as a souvenir to England.
+It turned out to be a hit, and Englishmen – being Englishmen – did start to settle down in Porto and make businesses out of the production and shipping of the wine.
+Now, this small local tradition has become truly global.
+You can visit these distilleries – like the above Sandeman – and taste all the wines!
+The 10-year-old Sandeman was my personal favorite.

 IMG_4536